hsivonen/encoding_rs/README.md

 * aarch64
 * thumbv7neon
 * i686

+When `simd-accel` is enabled, this crate benefits from AVX2+BMI1.
+When targeting x86_64, if you know that the binaries will only be run on x86-64-v3 or higher, it's beneficial to compile with x86-64-v3 (or higher) statically enabled.
+If the binaries need to also run on x86-64-v2 or x86-64-v1 CPUs and linking `std` is OK, it's beneficial to enable the `std` feature (see above) in addition to the `simd-accel` feature to enable run-time detection of AVX2+BMI1.

 As of 2026, only x86_64 and aarch64 are tested on real hardware (primarily Zen 3 and M3 Pro, but there are still Haswell-informed choices from original development